TearTheSky/agent-ops-pack/README.md

 ```
 Please review the created procedures from the perspective of a strict senior engineer, examining various aspects.
 However, this is not a review of application source code.
 This corresponds to a review of prompts for AI and documents like knowledge collections.
+Evaluate them as "living documents that grow" rather than "finished products."
+Abstract descriptions should also be evaluated as appropriate if they are intentional design (to be resolved through dialogue when actual problems occur and then reflected in the documents).
 ```

 **Review Value:**